Post may contain affiliate links.

-I have made Creamy Sour Cream Chicken Enchiladas for our family and friends for at least two decades.
-They are as popular now, as the first time I served them.
+I’ve been making Creamy Sour Cream Chicken Enchiladas for our family and friends for more than two decades.
+They are as beloved now as the very first time I served them.

 Any time of year, busy schedules make sour cream chicken enchiladas the perfect quick and easy solution to what’s for lunch or dinner.
 This creamy chicken enchilada recipe will become one of your family favorites, too.

 The delicious chicken enchiladas are so simple; if your child is old enough to use the microwave, they can make creamy sour cream chicken enchiladas all on their own from the prepped ingredients in your fridge.

 I’m going to share my favorite way of having the most flavorful chicken available for this recipe.
 However, I realize you may need an option that will work for you immediately, so let me begin with this assurance.

 Any leftover chicken or even rotisserie chicken from the store will work beautifully in this Sour Cream Enchiladas recipe.

 For stress-free and easy preparations, I always have

 or Slow Cooker Chicken Breasts recipes made ahead and ready to use in all my recipes.
 Perfect Baked Chicken Breasts

 I love knowing my fridge and freezer are stocked with pre-cooked chicken for busy nights and easy recipes like Sour Cream Chicken Enchiladas.
 And it’s what makes this meal in minutes possible.

 For a more spicy punch, I have also used leftover